wspr/canvas-lms-lua/README.md

 ### Configuration

-However, just the `require` line above will produce an error; before doing this you must create a local file `canvas-data.lua` that contains the following lines:
+However, just the `require` line above will produce an error; before doing this you must create a local file `canvas-config.lua` that contains the following lines:

     canvas_url "<URL>/"
     token      "<TOKEN>"